 AllAboutJazz writes, about 'Spirit Dance': "Dizzying allure of a Metheny epic with some Sheppardesque saxness.
 Acutely mesmerizing."

-Dan recorded and released his second album 'Subtle Truth' with four original tunes in 1991, remastered/rereleased in 2011, MP3s/FLACs available from CD Baby, and physical CD available from CreateSpace.
+Dan recorded and released his second album 'Subtle Truth' with four original tunes in 1991, remastered/rereleased in 2011, MP3s available from Amazon.

 This recording highlighted Dan's exploration of chord playing and extended soloing, after switching from the Fender Jazz bass to a Pedulla Pentabuzz with an extra high string and long fingerboard.
 The instrumentation of this quartet includes guitar and sax but no piano.